Ingan121/ScreenFilter/readme.md

 * This is basically the same as VNC client's color depth option.
 It just filters the colors of the true color desktop screen.
 * Won't work with remote desktop softwares that cannot capture `SetWindowDisplayAffinity` protected windows.
 This includes almost every remote desktop software that isn't RDP.
 * Also not visible in screen recorders that use GDI BitBlt, DXGI Desktop Duplication, or Windows Graphics Capture APIs.
 (OBS Studio, ShareX, Xbox Game Bar, Bandicam, etc.)
+* Press Ctrl+Shift+F12, or use the tray icon menu to exit.

 ## Supported color modes
 * True color: No filtering